paugier/mercurial-book/en/undo.rst

 Mercurial does not provide an audit trail of who has pulled changes from a repository, because it is usually either impossible to record such information or trivial to spoof it.
-In a multi-user or networked environment, you should thus be extremely skeptical of yourself if you think that you have identified every place that a sensitive changeset has propagated to.
+In a multi-user or networked environment, you should thus be extremely skeptical of yourself if you think that you have identified every place to which a sensitive changeset has propagated.
 Don't forget that people can and will send bundles by email, have their backup software save data offsite, carry repositories on USB sticks, and find other completely innocent ways to confound your attempts to track down every copy of a problematic change.